brenfrrs/startup_classification/README.md

 ## Overview

-This project analyzes the needs of Butterfly Ventures, a micro VC fund that is seeking to leverage a machine learning model that will precisely classify companies that will be acquired.
+This project analyzes the needs of Butterfly Ventures, a micro venture capital fund that is seeking to leverage a machine learning model that will precisely classify companies that will be acquired.
 In an effort to model this problem, we collected a dataset of startups that fell into any one of the following three categories: closed, operating or acquired.
 In an effort to minimize the false negatives, we chose precision to be our target metric.
 Our baseline model using Logistic Regression had a precision score ranging from 13-30%, exhibiting low predictive power.
 Our final and best model was a Random Forest model that had a precision score 28%.

 ## Business Problem